How To Teach High School History with Literature Easily

 It uses wonderful living literature.

-Through incredible literature that was chosen for its literary significance as much as its historical relevance, students enter into each time period from the Civil War to the 21st Century.
-The books help students gain perspective and understanding as they read a number of assigned chapters each day.
+Through incredible literature chosen for its literary significance as much as its historical relevance, students experience each time period from the Civil War to the 21st Century.
+The books help students gain perspective and understanding as they read some assigned chapters each day.

 The teaching guide ties everything together.

-The teaching guide not only provides underlying structure as it moves through history, but it also serves as the daily assignment book as well.
+The teaching guide not only provides underlying structure as it moves through history but also serves as the daily assignment book.
 From previewing important vocabulary before jumping into the day’s reading to meaningful follow-up questions, this guide has everything you need.

 When a particular living book leaves out something historically significant, the lessons fill in the gaps and tie one thing to another quite well.
-This is often accomplished via specific internet links, so it’s important that students have online access.
+This is often accomplished via specific internet links, so students must have online access.

 The lessons aren’t a waste of time.

-I’m normally not a fan of a lot of follow-up questions after reading.
-However, the questions in this guide have been designed to help students really contemplate the ideas introduced in the books on a level that goes way beyond, “What did the doctor do on page 45?”
+I’m normally not a fan of many follow-up questions after reading.
+However, the questions in this guide have been designed to help students contemplate the ideas introduced in the books on a level that goes way beyond “What did the doctor do on page 45?”

 Here’s a sample question from chapters 5-6 of Churchill by Paul Johnson to demonstrate the depth of the questioning: “Do you find Churchill’s authorization of the firebombing of Hamburg and Dresden ethical in a time of war?”

-In order to answer such a question, there is a depth of understanding about Winston Churchill as well as the reality of war that must be pondered.
-Then feelings must be sorted through and mulled over before a final answer is given.
+To answer such a question, a depth of understanding of Winston Churchill and the reality of war must be pondered.
+Then, feelings must be sorted through and mulled over before a final answer is given.
 Deep and meaningful questions aren’t a waste of time.

 We can knock out history and literature credits.

-There is enough assigned each day to add history and literature credits to the transcript in the end.
+There is enough assigned each day to add history and literature credits to the transcript.

-Obviously, it makes sense that the curriculum should earn a history credit.
-I was pleasantly surprised to see the specific literary focus for several of the books, too.
+It makes sense that the curriculum should earn a history credit.
+I was pleasantly surprised to see the specific literary focus for several books, too.
 Of course, when you consider the amount of reading involved and the regular writing assignments, the amount of time spent in history, literature, and writing fully suffice for two credits.

 We don’t have to do everything.